Product rendering by BluEntCAD

 Generally, different software is used for 3D modeling vs 3D rendering.
 3D rendering will often use more specialized software.

-Some 3D modeling software include 3ds Max, Maya and Cinema 4D.
-By contrast, some 3D rendering software include V-Ray, FELIX and Blender.
-(3D rendering can also be performed with standard image editing software like Adobe Photoshop).
+Some 3D modeling software includes 3ds Max, Maya, and Cinema 4D.
+By contrast, some 3D rendering software includes V-Ray, FELIX, and Blender.
+(3D rendering can also be performed with standard image editing software like Adobe Photoshop.)

 Sometimes, freelance 3D artists will do both rendering and modeling.
 However, at most 3D modeling studios, modeling and rendering are separate professions.
 This specialization allows for better results for clients and a more predictable workflow.